Lapis Lazuli Gemstone

 • Sourced from the Sar-e-Sang mine in Afghanistan.

 Few gemstones equal the extensive and passionate history of lapis lazuli.
 Archaeological evidence shows that this ancient gem has been mined as far back as Neolithic times having been found in the artifacts of Egyptians, Grecian, Roman and Chinese origin.
-Lapis lazuli derives its name from two sources, lapis is the Latin word for stone and lazuli stems from the Persian word ‘Lazwohd’ which means blue.
 For centuries, this material was ground to dust and used to produce the pigment known as ultramarine.
 Although found in many locations, it is in the Badakhshan province of the northern Afghanistan that offers the finest quality.
 The lapis lazuli mines of Afghanistan are the oldest known commercial mines in existence with their production going back to at least 700 BC.
 This is gemmologist Becky Booker with your Gem Minute.